 Gandhi above all was a hypocrite and a sycophantic bootlicker happy to collude with his country’s colonizer.
 He went to school in Britain, his country’s colonizer, organized a volunteer effort to support the British in the Boer war of 1899 and Zulu war of 1906 in South Africa, and won a Boer and Zulu war medal.
 These were hardly “defensive wars” either.
 The Zulu war began when the Zulu rebelled against the British attacks on their population and the British enslavement of the Zulus in South Africa’s diamond mines.
 And the Boer war began after the British plotted to overthrow the the Boer government to mine its gold.

 Indian independence from Britain arguably didn’t lead to any major changes in India either.
 Gelderloos explains “The government of India continued to mete out humiliation, exploitation, beatings, and killings after the victory of the supposedly nonviolent independence movement.”
 (Gelderloos, Peter: The Failure of Nonviolence, pg.
 34.)
 Leaders were killed off as well.
 The same is true of the government of South Africa after independence.
 Both are still very capitalist and exploitative.
 The Civil Rights Movement also touted as a victory for nonviolent methods didn’t lead to revolutionary changes either.
 “In the United States, the desegregated South continued to preserve white supremacy northern style, through gentrification, judicial lynchings, structural discrimination, and other measures.”
-(Gelderloos, Peter: The Failure of Nonviolence, pg 34) Further, arguably the only reason the Civil Rights Movement was able to achieve anything at all was because of armed groups that defended nonviolent activists like the Black Panther Party, the Deacons of Justice and Defense, and Joseph Mallisham’s defense force.
-In his book, Gelderloos writes, “Many times in history, governments have conceded minor victories to peaceful movements because they feared that not-peaceful movements would grow; these are, therefore, victories achieved though a diversity of tactics, because without the presence of the scary radicals, the government would have no need to bargain with the harmless pacifists.” (pg.
+(Gelderloos, pg 34).
+Further, arguably the only reason the Civil Rights Movement was able to achieve anything at all was because of armed groups that defended nonviolent activists like the Black Panther Party, the Deacons of Justice and Defense, and Joseph Mallisham’s defense force.
+In his book, Gelderloos writes, “Many times in history, governments have conceded minor victories to peaceful movements because they feared that not-peaceful movements would grow; these are, therefore, victories achieved though a diversity of tactics, because without the presence of the scary radicals, the government would have no need to bargain with the harmless pacifists,” (pg.
 218.)
-This is sums up why Indian Independence and the Civil Rights movement achieved any real measure of success.

 Most proponents of nonviolence seek recuperation with the state as Ghandi did.
 They negotiate and look for common ground with the very same oppressors they claim to be “fighting.”
 Proponents of strict nonviolence are reformers, not revolutionaries, and they encourage radicals to fight for reform instead of revolution and turn their social movements into money makers palatable to the powers that be.
 Gelderloos explains “The Civil Rights movement in the US was recuperated when it was convinced to fight for voter registration instead of any material equality or meaningful freedom” (pg 39.)